lighttransport/nanosnap/README.md

-# NanoSNP, Nanoscale Signal, Audio and Noise Processing library in C++11
+# NanoSNAP, Nanoscale Signal, Noise and Audio Processing library in C++11

-NanoSNP is a small and portable signal, audio and noise processing library in C++11.
+NanoSNAP is a small and portable signal, audio and noise processing library in C++11. 🤞

 ## Install